Bearwallow Mountain Trail

 Panoramic views make this the perfect picnic hike

-Pack a lunch and pile in the car: Bearwallow Mountain is the perfect picnic hike from Asheville, close enough so that you can be back to town in time for other afternoon activities.
-With two trail options—a gravel access road and a switchback trail—getting to the top and back is easy enough for the whole family.
+Pack a lunch and pile in the car: Bearwallow Mountain is the perfect picnic hike from Asheville and close enough to be back to town in time for other afternoon activities.
+With two trail options — a gravel access road and a switchback trail — getting to the top and back is easy enough for the whole family.

 What To Expect